 - Calculator: Modern calculators provide a straightforward way to calculate squares.
 Simply enter the number and press the square key (usually denoted as x²).

 - Algebraic Identities: Algebraic identities provide useful shortcuts for squaring numbers.
-For example, (a - b)² = a² - 2ab + b².
+To give you an idea, (a - b)² = a² - 2ab + b².
 This identity can be used to calculate the squares of numbers that are close to a round number.

 Properties of Squares